-Basal cell carcinomas usually require quite minor surgery, squamous cell and even melanoma can also be cured without too much intervention, if diagnosed at an early stage and not subject to spreading.
+Basal cell carcinomas usually require quite minor surgery, squamous cell carcinoma and early stage melanoma can often be cured without too much intervention.

-In all cases, you will be treated by a consultant who is more than a surgeon.
-They will be knowledgeable on cosmetic techniques and take this aspect into consideration in every action they take.
+They still benefit from being treated by a consultant who is more than a surgeon.
+One with knowledge of cosmetic techniques, who takes this aspect into consideration in every action.

 The skill used in removing a lesion can help control reconstructive requirements.
-There may still be later stage, or more virulent cases, where ensuring a cure has brought greater tissue damage.
+This applies for early or later stage cancers, where ensuring a cure has brought greater tissue damage.

 Smaller skin grafts are often full thickness, consisting of the thin outer epidermis layer and thicker dermis.
 The graft can be taken from a place where there is an excess of healthy skin, such as behind your ears.